 When writing in the sciences, it is especially important to "stick to the topic".
 In an essay, everything you write must relate to the essay question.
 In a laboratory report, everything you write in the introduction must be related to the exact topic and everything you write in your discussion must be related to your results.
 You need to be careful not to "go off on a tangent" and start to present or discuss random ideas that are not related to the exact topic or question.

-In order to build a strong argument, claims made in scientific writing need to be supported, usually with information from a reliable, academic source.
+To build a strong argument, claims made in scientific writing need to be supported, usually with information from a reliable, academic source.

 It is VERY important to use reliable sources of information for your written assignments.
 For most (but not all) subjects, websites are NOT acceptable academic sources.
 Commercial (.com) websites are the most likely to be unreliable.
 The author of a commercial website is often not known and the pages may contain biased or inaccurate information.
 Ask your lecturer, demonstrator or tutor whether website information is allowed for a particular assignment.